Slavcho Shokolarov

-Slavcho Petrov Shokolarov (Славчо Петров Шоколаров; born 20 August 1989) is a Bulgarian professional footballer who plays as a midfielder for Pirin Blagoevgrad.
+Slavcho Petrov Shokolarov (Славчо Петров Шоколаров; born 20 August 1989) is a Bulgarian retired professional footballer who played as a midfielder and now a manager, currently leading Asenovets II.

 Career

 Shokolarov began his career with Pirin Gotse Delchev before moving to Svetkavitsa in 2008.

 After four and a half seasons in Svetkavitsa, his contract was terminated by mutual consent in December 2012 and Shokolarov joined Montana, signing a one-and-a-half-year deal.

 Ludogorets Razgrad

 In the summer of 2016, Shokolarov signed with Ludogorets Razgrad II since the team wanted an experienced players in Second League.
 On 20 August 2016, because Georgi Dermendzhiev decided to give a rest to some of the players before the upcoming Champions League play-off match, he made his debut for the first team of Ludogorets and scored a goal.
 He left the club on 6 June 2017.

 Slavia Sofia

 On 23 June 2017, Shokolarov signed with Slavia Sofia.

 CSKA 1948

 He was part of the CSKA 1948 team between January and late April 2020, appearing in two official games.